Toby Prince Brigham, Esq.

-Mr. Brigham has devoted his law practice to the defense of constitutional private property rights for over 50 years.
-A graduate of Yale University and the University of Florida College of Law, Mr. Brigham founded his Miami-based law practice in 1960, though he has represented landowners throughout the State of Florida and across the country in eminent domain, inverse condemnation, regulatory takings and property rights litigation.
+For over 50 years, Toby Brigham devoted his law practice to the defense of constitutional private property rights.
+A graduate of Yale University and the University of Florida College of Law, Mr. Brigham founded his Miami-based law practice in 1960.
+During his extensive career, he has represented landowners throughout the State of Florida and across the country in eminent domain, inverse condemnation, regulatory takings and property rights litigation.

 Mr. Brigham has been recognized by both scholars and practitioners for his effective advocacy of private property rights.
 In 2004, William and Mary College of Law established the Brigham-Kanner Property Rights Conference and Prize which annually recognizes scholarly contributions to the study of property rights and affirms the fundamental relationship between private property rights and individual civil rights.

 Mr. Brigham holds the highest rating AV-Preeminent by Martindale-Hubbell for legal skills and professional ethics, is listed as one of Florida's "Legal Elite" by Florida Trend Magazine, a Top Attorney in South Florida, by the South Florida Legal Guide and has been recognized in Woodward and White's The Best Lawyers in America® since 2001.
 He has been honored by Best Lawyers® as the Miami 2013 "Lawyer of the Year" for eminent domain and condemnation law.

 Mr. Brigham has practiced extensively in both federal and state courts, and secured some of the largest trial verdicts and settlement awards for landowners in Florida's eminent domain history.
 He has lectured on property rights for the American Bar Association, the Florida Bar Association, the American Law Institute as well as for numerous other private and public organizations.
 His article "The Art of Winning," remains common reading in law school property rights courses today.